mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 **Question:** Would you say that mind is consciousness?

-**Katagiri:** Yes, mind is consciousness.
+**Katagiri Roshi:** Yes, mind is consciousness.

 **Same person:** Okay, well, some of the people that I work with, when they get old, maybe they have a stroke, and it affects the left side or the right side their brain, and it changes their consciousness.
 For some people, you can’t connect with them at all.

-**Katagiri:** [I think so.]
+**Katagiri Roshi:** [I think so.]

 **Same person:** What happens to their mind?

-**Katagiri:** If you have something wrong with the brain, biologically, physiologically – that is the sense organs.
+**Katagiri Roshi:** If you have something wrong with the brain, biologically, physiologically – that is the sense organs.
 The sense organs meet [their] object, but already the sense organ [has] something wrong.
 At that time, it’s very difficult to [face] in the proper way.

 **Same person:** But Buddha Nature still exists.

-**Katagiri:** Oh sure.
+**Katagiri Roshi:** Oh sure.
 It’s Buddha Nature.
 Buddha Nature [exists].

 What is your question?

 **Same person:** Well, I have difficulty sometimes relating to some of those people; understanding where their consciousness exists, or if they have any.

-**Katagiri:** I don’t know where.
+**Katagiri Roshi:** I don’t know where.
 I always tell [you], consciousness is not a solid being.

 **Same person:** I don’t mean where in the body, but I mean where to [touch] it, [myself].

-**Katagiri:** Well, [the] characteristic of consciousness is to know.
+**Katagiri Roshi:** Well, [the] characteristic of consciousness is to know.
 This is mind; *citta*.
 But this citta occurs simultaneously with sense organs and objects.
 Without them, consciousness doesn’t exist.
 Do you understand?
 [There are] three things: sense organs, sense objects, and mind.
 If even one thing is missing, consciousness doesn’t appear.
 The organ doesn’t make sense, doesn’t function.
 All three are connected with each other, simultaneously.

 So we don’t know where consciousness is.
 Is consciousness a part of the sense organ?
 Or is consciousness [the] object?
 Or is consciousness completely separate from the object or sense organs?
 We cannot say.
 Because in Buddhism consciousness is nothing but *action*.
 The three of those connected with each other, that is called mind.